Nomination Deadline: October 15

 Nominations must be submitted to the Award Committee by October 15.
 We request early submission when possible to give the committee enough time to review all submissions.
 One copy of each book nominated should be sent to the committee members for examination.
-Digital copies are encouraged and can be emailed directly to the committee members.
-Advanced copies or galley proofs are acceptable and encouraged, especially for books published after October 15.
+Digital copies are welcome and can be emailed directly to the committee members.
+Advance copies or galley proofs are acceptable and encouraged, especially for books published after October 15.
 Hard copies are still requested in addition to the digital versions so that the committee can fully evaluate each work.

 To place an order, please contact Sarah Miller, firstname.lastname@example.org.